Golf Tutorials

 • Do you struggle with distance?
 If you feel like you aren’t getting the most out of your drives, your priority should be a ball built for speed and distance.
 A firm, two-piece or a low-compression ball will give you the most yards off the tee.

 • Do you need more control around the greens?
-If you hit your drives okay but your chip shots run out too far and won't a stop on the green, you need a ball with more spin.
-This means choosing a ball with a a soft Urethane cover.
+If you hit your drives okay but your chip shots run out too far and won't stop on the green, you need a ball with more spin.
+This means choosing a ball with a soft Urethane cover.

 Step 2: Decode the Different Types of Golf Balls